Brooke van Velden: First term, 2020–2023

 In late April 2021, van Velden submitted a motion asking the New Zealand Parliament to debate and vote on the issue of human rights abuses against the Uyghur ethnic minority community in China's Xinjiang province.
 In early May, the incumbent Labour Party revised the motion to raise concerns about human rights abuses in Xinjiang while deleting the term genocide, which was subsequently adopted by the New Zealand Parliament on 5 May.
 In response, the Chinese Embassy claimed that the motion was based on "groundless accusations" of human rights abuses against China and interfered in China's internal affairs.

 On 19 May 2021, van Velden on behalf of her party opposed Green Party MP Golriz Ghahraman's motion calling for Members of Parliament to recognise the rights of Palestinians to self-determination and statehood while reaffirming the Act Party's support for a two-state solution to the Israel-Palestine conflict.
-Van Velden justified ACT's opposition on the basis of another Green MP Ricardo Menéndez March's tweet that said "From the river to the sea, Palestine will be free!."
+Van Velden justified ACT's opposition on the basis of another Green MP Ricardo Menéndez March's tweet that said "From the river to the sea, Palestine will be free!"
 In response, Ghahraman contended that March was defending the rights of both Arabs and Jews to having equal rights in their homeland.

-Van Velden's member’s bill, the Housing Infrastructure (GST-sharing) Bill, was selected for first reading in October 2022.
+Van Velden's member's bill, the Housing Infrastructure (GST-sharing) Bill, was selected for first reading in October 2022.
 If passed, it would require the Government to share half of the GST revenue of a new house with the territorial authority responsible for the district the house is built in.

+In 2023, she said "When it came to COVID, we completely blew out what the value of a life was, completely, I’ve never seen such a high value on life."

+Ahead of the 2023 New Zealand general election, van Velden was selected as the ACT party candidate for the eastern Auckland electorate of Tāmaki, which had been held by the National Party since 1960.
+Van Velden announced she would campaign to win the electorate, instead of campaigning for the party vote only, something the party rarely does outside of their stronghold of Epsom.
+An opinion poll released on 2 October showed van Velden tied with the incumbent, Simon O'Connor.
+The election night results showed a victory for van Velden, with a majority of 4,158 votes.